Article

 Weaknesses:

-• Setup can be complex for smaller teams or individuals
+• Setup can be complex for smaller teams or individual developers

-Best For: Companies in regulated industries or teams with strict IP requirements.
+Best For: Companies in regulated industries (finance, healthcare, legal) or teams with strict IP and data residency requirements.

 Replit AI

-Overview: Browser‑based IDE with AI features like Replit Agent and Ghostwriter.
-Developers can build and deploy full‑stack apps without setup.
+Overview: Browser-based IDE with AI features including Replit Agent and Ghostwriter.
+Developers can build and deploy full-stack apps without any local setup, making it the fastest way to go from idea to running code.

 Strengths: